Member Publications

 Marler, Will. "‘You Can’t Talk at the Library’: The Leisure Divide and Public Internet Access for People Experiencing Homelessness."
 Information, Communication & Society. https://doi.org/10.1080/1369118X.2021.2006742.

-Petre, Carsten.
+Petre, Caitlin.
 All the News That’s Fit to Click: How Metrics Are Transforming the Work of Journalists.
 Princeton University Press, 2021.

 2020

-Lane, Jill, and Will Marler.
-"Networked Street Life."
+Lane, Jeffrey, and Will Marler.
+“Networked Street Life.”
 In The Oxford Handbook of Sociology and Digital Media.

 2019

-Radford, Marie L., Valerie Kitzie, Sarah Mikitish, Donna Floegel, and Lynn Silipigni Connaway.
-"People Need a Strategy: Exploring Attitudes of and Support Roles for Scholarly Identity Work Among Academic Librarians."
+Radford, Marie L., Vanessa Kitzie, Stephanie Mikitish, Dianna Floegel, and Lynn Silipigni Connaway.
+“People Need a Strategy: Exploring Attitudes of and Support Roles for Scholarly Identity Work Among Academic Librarians.”
 In Proceedings of the Association of College & Research Libraries 2019 Conference, edited by Dawn M. Mueller, 594–605.
 Cleveland, OH. http://www.ala.org/acrl/conferences/acrl2019/papers.

 2018